-The region has four core economic drivers: Agriculture, Timber, Tourism and Water.
-The Environment and Education sectors are smaller, but growing and people are also employed in construction, cultural and recreational services.
 The number of people living with profound or severe disability in our Region is slightly lower than the NSW regional average, for all age groups.
-The Census data does not include people with moderate disabilities who may require some support with daily tasks or have additional needs when accessing services and facilities.
+The census data does not include people with moderate disabilities who may require some support with daily tasks or have additional needs when accessing services and facilities.
 Points of interest in changing demographics for our Region include increases in the number of people with disabilities aged 20 to 59 years old (+54); 85 years and over (+51) and 0 to 4 years old (+28).